Learning and teaching

 Financial support and IT equipment

-If you cannot afford an internet connection or are unable to access one because of where you live please contact our Financial Support team to discuss your options.
+If you cannot afford an internet connection or are unable to access one because of where you live please contact our Fees and Funding team to discuss your options.

 If you are concerned that you might not be able to afford equipment to study remotely the University can provide laptops on long term loan or a grant depending on your circumstances.
 Further information is available on our IT equipment support page.